Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 This hallway contains an elevator trap, triggered when at least 400 pounds of pressure is applied to the 10-foot-square section of floor in the center of the hall (marked T on the map), or when the lever in area K31 is raised.
 A party of adventurers moving in close formation down the hall is certainly heavy enough to trigger the trap.

-A character who searches for traps while crossing the hall and succeeds on a DC 15 Wisdom ([[/5.
-Mechanics/Rules/Skills.md#Perception\|Perception]]) check detects seams in the floor, walls, and ceiling that suggest that the middle section isn't attached to the rest of the hall.
-A character who makes a successful DC 15 Intelligence ([[/5.
-Mechanics/Rules/Skills.md#Investigation\|Investigation]]) check discerns that the trap can't be disarmed from this location.
+A character who searches for traps while crossing the hall and succeeds on a DC 15 Wisdom (Perception) check detects seams in the floor, walls, and ceiling that suggest that the middle section isn't attached to the rest of the hall.
+A character who makes a successful DC 15 Intelligence (Investigation) check discerns that the trap can't be disarmed from this location.

 The middle 10-foot section of the hall is a cleverly hidden elevator compartment, open to the north and south so that it appears to be part of the passageway.
 When the trap is sprung, two steel portcullises drop from the ceiling at lightning speed to seal off the compartment, trapping within those creatures that triggered the trap.
 An instant later, the closed-off elevator is propelled up the western half of a 20-foot-wide, 170-foot-tall shaft (area K31a) to the sounds of turning gears and rattling chains.
-Magic sleep gas fills the compartment as it rises, and a creature trapped inside must succeed on a DC 15 Constitution saving throw or fall [[/5.
-Mechanics/Rules/Conditions.md#unconscious\|unconscious]] as though affected by a [[5.
-Mechanics/Spells/Sleep.md\|sleep]] spell.
+Magic sleep gas fills the compartment as it rises, and a creature trapped inside must succeed on a DC 15 Constitution saving throw or fall unconscious as though affected by a sleep spell.

 At the same time the elevator rises, a 10-foot cube of granite suspended from heavy chains descends in the eastern half of the shaft, acting as a counterweight.
 The massive block lands gently at the bottom of the shaft, filling the previously open 10-foot-by-10-foot space adjacent to where the elevator stood.
 The block weighs thousands of tons and pulverizes anything in the space where it comes to rest.

 Once the elevator starts rising, its portcullises are locked in place and can't be lifted.
 The walls of the shaft are nearly flush with the elevator compartment; only a few inches of space exist between the portcullises and the shaft walls.

-All creatures trapped inside the elevator (including [[/5.
-Mechanics/Rules/Conditions.md#unconscious\|unconscious]] ones) must roll initiative.
+All creatures trapped inside the elevator (including unconscious ones) must roll initiative.
 The compartment takes 1 round to reach the top of the shaft, stopping just beneath area K47.
 Each creature inside has one turn to act before the compartment comes to a dead stop.
 Their initiative rolls determine the order in which the occupants act.
 Conscious party members can take whatever actions they like.
-They might search for a way out, wake sleeping party members, cast spells, or take other actions. [[/5.
-Mechanics/Rules/Conditions.md#Unconscious\|Unconscious]] ones can do nothing.
+They might search for a way out, wake sleeping party members, cast spells, or take other actions.
+Unconscious ones can do nothing.

-A character who uses an action to search the ceiling of the elevator finds a secret trapdoor with a successful DC 10 Wisdom ([[/5.
-Mechanics/Rules/Skills.md#Perception\|Perception]]) check.
+A character who uses an action to search the ceiling of the elevator finds a secret trapdoor with a successful DC 10 Wisdom (Perception) check.
 The trapdoor opens downward.

 Any creature on top of the elevator when it reaches the top of the shaft must make a successful DC 15 Dexterity saving throw to avoid being crushed against the ceiling of the shaft.
 The character takes `dice: 8d10|avg` (`8d10`) bludgeoning damage on a failed save, or half as much damage on a successful one.
 When the elevator comes to a stop, its portcullises retract.